The Bliss Charity School is a nondenominational aided primary school for children aged 4+ to 11.

 - Other children.

 If the admission number is exceeded within any criterion, applications will be prioritised by use of distance tie break.
-This is the distance the children live from the school.
+This is the distance the children live from the school, with priority being given to those who live closest to the school.
 These distances are measured on straight line basis in line with the NCC measurement systems.

 If you expect to be living at a different address when your child’s place is required, and you would like the new address to be considered as your child's place of residence when the application is considered, then written evidence confirming the move will be required before considering any application for a place.